Hurricane Preparedness - Sanitation Service Tips

 • Be prepared for adjustments to sanitation schedules after a hurricane.

-• Put all household, recycle and yard waste, in garbage bags for disposal until your regular services resumes.
+• Place all household, recycle, and yard waste, in garbage bags for disposal until your regular services resume.

 • Place all trash in an accessible area away from power lines, fences, and trees.

-• Please advise FP&L if there are any down power lines in your area.
+• Please advise FP&L if there are any downed power lines in your area.

 Call 1-800-4-OUTAGE (1-800-468-8243) immediately to report a dangerous condition such as a downed power line.